 OUR BOARD OF DIRECTORS

 Cindy McCaffery has extensive project management experience gained in roles as a publisher, writer, editor and executive assistant.
 Her involvement with YOD began when her father-in-law was diagnosed at age 52, and continues with her husband who was diagnosed in 2007 at age 48.
-As a member of the Southwood YOD Care Partner Group, Cindy knows there is a better way to help younger people living with dementia enjoy a desirable quality of life.
+As a member of the Southwood YOD Care Partner Group, Cindy knows there is a better way to help people facing U65 dementia to enjoy a desirable quality of life.
 Through recreation activities, being with peers and having skilled support to pursue one’s interests, she will ensure that YouQuest provides an inviting place to belong and gives families true opportunities for respite.

 Myrla Bulman is a consultant with a background in corporate, health, and technology and stewardship projects.
 After a family health crisis, she became a caregiver — an experience that put focus on what really matters and created the drive to be a social entrepreneur.
 As an inspiring health promotion alterative to premature long-term care, Myrla sees YouQuest as an opportunity for individuals to find their own potential and be empowered to live better within their community.
-Since we all share the responsibility to nurture strong communities care partners need to know we care about them as well as they manage many conflicting responsibilities for their younger families.
+We all share the responsibility to nurture strong communities; care partners need to know we care about them as well as they manage many conflicting responsibilities for their younger families.